 - Doesn’t protect against wind or driving rain

 - Can break if cheap or blow inside out

 - Always have to be holding it in one hand

 Umbrellas are better in the tropics when you will be facing wet, muggy, humid weather so you don’t get so hot.

-Rain jackets are better in colder climates for the added bonus of keeping you warm and for recreational activities where you need both hands or will be moving around a lot.
+Rain jackets are better in colder climates for the added bonus of keeping you warm.
+Or for recreational activities where you need both hands or will be moving around a lot.

-You could always bring both a rain jacket and umbrella, but if you’re making a attempt to pack light, choose just one.
+You could always bring both a rain jacket and an umbrella, but if you’re making an attempt to pack light, choose just one.

 Pro Tip: Whether you carry a rain jacket or an umbrella, consider buying a stuff-able waterproof cover for your backpack.
 I bought one because my 50L backpack did not come with one, and it would fit any backpack around the same size.

 My Rain Jacket and Umbrella